Field-induced quantum critical point in the new itinerant antiferromagnet Ti$_3$Cu$_4$: Abstract

 \section{Abstract}

-New phases of matter emerge at the edge of magnetic instabilities.
-In local moment systems, such as heavy fermions, the magnetism can be destabilized by pressure, chemical doping, and, rarely, by magnetic field, towards a zero-temperature transition at a quantum critical point (QCP).
-Even more rare are instances of QCPs induced by pressure or doping in itinerant moment systems, with no known examples of analogous field-induced \textit{T} = 0 transitions.
-Here we report the discovery of a new itinerant antiferromagnet with no magnetic constituents, in single crystals of \TiCu{} with $T_N$~=~11.3 K. Band structure calculations point to an orbital-selective, spin density wave ground state, a consequence of the square net structural motif in \TiCu{}.
-A small magnetic field, $H_C$ = 4.87 T, suppresses the long-range order via a continuous second-order transition, resulting in a field-induced QCP.
-The magnetic Gr{\"u}neisen ratio diverges as $H \rightarrow H_C$ and $T\rightarrow0$, with a sign change at $H_C$ and $T^{-1}$ scaling at $H~=~H_C$, providing evidence from thermodynamic measurements for quantum criticality for $H \parallel c$.
-Non-Fermi liquid (NFL) to Fermi liquid (FL) crossover is observed close to the QCP, as revealed by the power law behavior of the electrical resistivity.
+New phases of matter emerge at the edge of magnetic instabilities, which can occur in materials with moments that are localized, itinerant or intermediate between these extremes.
+In local moment systems, such as heavy fermions, the magnetism can be tuned towards a zero-temperature transition at a quantum critical point (QCP) via pressure, chemical doping, and, rarely, magnetic field.
+By contrast, in itinerant moment systems, QCPs are more rare, and they are induced by pressure or doping, and there are no known examples of field-induced transitions.
+This means that no universal behaviour has been established across the whole itinerant-to-local moment range, a substantial gap in our knowledge of quantum criticality.
+Here we report the discovery of a new itinerant antiferromagnet \TiCu{} that can be tuned to a QCP by a small magnetic field.
+We see signatures of quantum criticality and the associated non-Fermi liquid behaviour in thermodynamic and transport measurements, while band structure calculations point to an orbital-selective, spin density wave ground state, a consequence of the square net structural motif in Ti3Cu4. \TiCu{} thus provides a platform for the comparison and generalisation of quantum critical behaviour across the whole spectrum of magnetism.

 { {Figures/} }